MilesUpHQ/Quiz/ruby/quiz_questions.md

 ```

-29
+29. How you will get this string?(without concatenation)

 ```ruby
 a = " 3"
 ```
-How you will get this string?(without concatenation)

 "Ruby 3"

+Answer :

 ```ruby
 a = "3"